 Once it’s outside you

 The defining moments of your life, rarely announce themselves loudly.
 It’s more like you look back over time and see them as the day it all began.
-This was the day I gave birth to the vision of humanity as a ‘tribe’.
-I dreamed that there would be a day where no one on earth would know what that level of non-belonging and aloneness felt like.
-I imagined a community of people where if you felt like this at 2:00 am, there would be someone awake on the other side of the world who could be present with you.
-This was the day that the thought of “Teal Tribe” was born.
+This was the day that cemented my vision of humanity as a ‘tribe’.
+I dreamed that there would be a day where no one on earth would know what that level of aloneness felt like.
+I imagined a community of people where if you felt like this at 2:00 am, there would be someone awake on the other side of the world who could be with you.
+This was really the day that “Teal Tribe” was born.

 We expand until we are seamless.
 Spiritual growth is a thing that never ends.
 Let you know your freedom first by oppression it says.
 Let you know bliss by suffering.
 Let you know infinity by the confines of your own perishable, temporary, human self.
 And know me, by first knowing yourself.
 It is only by being broken down that you can be re-built again.

 Many years ago, in the prison of my own isolated hell, I came to desire belonging.
 But I did not know it yet.
 After hating this world, I found the strength enough to love this world.
 And so I committed to it.
 I wanted for others, what I had always wanted for myself.
 I began to talk, not knowing if anyone would listen.
 But you did.
 I offered a way of connecting with each other, not knowing if anyone would want to.
 But you did.
 My voice, like a beacon, called you forth from the woodwork and together, we formed a community… A home away from home.
 In the beginning, I was so used to not belonging that it never occurred to me that it would be my home too that I was building.
 I never considered that this tribe would be my own.